Billy is a cream coloured, neutered, 3yr old Golden Retriever. He has been

 He has also been very interested when he saw a cat while on a walk and did want to give chase.

 BILLY’S DREAM HOME

-Billy needs a family who already has a confident and calm dog that Billy can take a
+Billy needs a family who already has a confident and calm female dog that Billy can take a

 lead from.
 He is unsure and not confident whilst being walked on the lead therefore

 Billy’s family need to be patient and kind with him but they also need to be firm when

 necessary.
 He mostly just needs a settled existence where he can slowly rebuild his

 confidence and feel safe.
 Billy needs to learn that the world is not such a scary place